lebrain99/data_cleaning_project/README.md

                 STEPS

-Cleaned and trimmed the entire dataset to remove unnecessary spaces that created duplicate entries.
+- Cleaned and trimmed the entire dataset to remove unnecessary spaces that created duplicate entries.

-Converted the dataset into a table and removed all duplicate rows for consistency.
+-Converted the dataset into a table and removed all duplicate rows for consistency.

-Performed a quick scan to identify blank cells, incorrect values, and errors.
+-Performed a quick scan to identify blank cells, incorrect values, and errors.

-Filled missing item names (including those labeled “UNKNOWN” or “ERROR”) using the relationship between item name and price.
+-Filled missing item names (including those labeled “UNKNOWN” or “ERROR”) using the relationship between item name and price.

-Each item had a specific price (e.g., Coffee = 1).
+-Each item had a specific price (e.g., Coffee = 1).

 I filtered rows where price = 1, reviewed errors, and used copy-and-replace to fill missing values accurately.